PKizzle/dns/cmd/atomdns/handlers/log/README.md

 ## Description

 By just using _log_ you dump all queries on standard output.
 Note that for busy servers logging will incur a performance hit.
 The _log_ handler only logs properties of the incoming query.

 Enabling or disabling the _log_ handler only affects the query logging, any other logging from atomdns will show up regardless.

+The logging of a running server can be toggled by sending the processs a SIGUSR1 signal.
+This is a process wide toggle, all logging of all server is enabled or disabled.

 ## Syntax